jacko972/serverless-workshop/Readme.md

 some generic text about file ```xyz.zip``` that you need to look at.

+Important notes will be in bold like so:

+**Note: **This is an important note

 ## Clean up
 Once you've finsihed this Workshop to delete all the resources created run: